Skip to content

 Visiting With Students

-The Obama Presidential Center is designed to inspire, empower, and connect people to change their world.
-The Center hosts self-guided school visits, open to K-12 students and educators, that invite them to engage with real-world case studies and explore how to bring change home.
-We cannot guarantee availability for drop-in visits; stay updated through our newsletter to know when reservations go live!
+Self-Guided Field Trips to the Obama Presidential Center The Obama Presidential Center is designed to inspire, empower, and connect people to change their world.
+The Center hosts self-guided field trips, open to K-12 educators and students, that invite them to engage with real-world case studies and explore how to bring change home.
+We cannot guarantee availability for drop-in visits.

 placeholder

-All educators will receive state and national standards-aligned supporting resources that share more about the Museum and campus upon confirmation of their visit.
+All educators who register their self-guided field trip in advance will receive supporting resources that share more about the Museum and campus.

 The Obama Presidential Museum

-The Obama Presidential Museum includes four floors of exhibits that highlight the events, policies, challenges, and accomplishments of the Obama Presidency.
+The Obama Presidential Center Museum includes four floors of exhibits that highlight the events, policies, challenges, and accomplishments of the Obama Presidency, and the movements that shaped President and Mrs. Obama before their time in the White House.
 Exhibitions will highlight the historical predecessors who made President and Mrs. Obama’s stories possible and inspire educators and students to be changemakers in their communities.
 Highlights include a Democracy 101 exhibit and a life-size replica of President Obama’s Oval Office.

-The Obama Presidential Museum is a paid ticketed experience.
-All schools in Illinois are eligible for free tickets to the Museum exhibitions.
+The Obama Presidential Center Museum is a paid, ticketed experience.
+All schools in Illinois are eligible for free Museum tickets.
 Free Museum tickets are based on availability.

 Home Court

 Home Court features a regulation-size NBA basketball court and multipurpose spaces.
-On the days Home Court is open, self-guided school visits are welcomed to see the lobby to familiarize students with the space between 12 p.m. - 8 p.m.
+On the days Home Court is open, self-guided field trips are welcome to see the lobby to familiarize students with the space between noon - 8 p.m.

 The Campus

-As you explore The Campus, you may come across one of our over 25 commissioned art installations that encourage visitors to open their imaginations and reflect on their ability to bring change home.
-Nearly all of the pieces are outside or in areas that are free to the public during operating hours.
+As you explore The Campus, you may come across one of our 28 commissioned art installations that encourage visitors to open their imaginations and reflect on their ability to bring change home.
+Nearly all of the pieces are in areas that are free to the public during operating hours.

 It is also home to the Forum, which includes collaborative and creative spaces, including the Hadiya Pendleton Atrium, the Elie Wiesel Auditorium, and a Media Suite.
-The Forum is open daily from 9 a.m. - 9 p.m.
+The Forum is open Mondays from 1 p.m. - 8 p.m. and Tuesday-Sundays from 10 a.m. - 5 p.m.

 Additional questions can be directed to education@obama.org (Opens in a new tab) .
 Please allow 1 business week for reply.